Essential Legal Framework

 Virtual production, one of the most important developments in filmmaking of the last years, is becoming a vital asset to the audiovisual industry.
 Not only large Hollywood productions make use of this new technology, but also small scale or even short film productions see its immense possibilities.

-This comprehensive online seminar introduces audiovisual professionals to the basics of how to run a virtual production and when and where the technology presents a key asset to state-of-the-art content production - especially in challenging times like a global pandemic.
+This comprehensive online seminar introduces audiovisual professionals to the different kinds of virtual production, the basics of how to run a virtual production and when and where the technology presents a key asset to state-of-the-art content production.

 The seminar will not only help participants understand its possibilities and provide an overview of helpful tools but will also touch upon the challenges that can arise while implementing virtual production.

 * This online seminar is made possible thanks to the continuous funding by the Creative Europe - MEDIA program.

 |Time||14:00 - 18:00 (CEST)|

 Case Study "Stowaway"

 Stowaway is a US-German Sci-Fi Production directed by Joe Penna, which premiered on Netflix in 2021.
 The film stars Anna Kendrick, Daniel Dae Kim, Shamier Anderson, and Toni Collette.
 Many of the scenes playing in the space were developed and pre-visualized in the preparation phase.
 Jannicke Mikkelsen, who was the virtual cinematographer on the project, will talk about her role in the film and how virtual production supported the pre-visualization and preparation for the shooting of Stowaway.